2600hz/monster-ui/README.md

 ## License

-*What license is used and link to the license.md*
+This project is licensed under the Mozilla Public License - see the [LICENSE.md](LICENSE.md) file for details.